13. Packages, Testing, and Continuous Integration#

 Otherwise, start a julia REPL outside of a particular project (or do an ] activate to deactivate the existing project, and use the global environment) and

-While we typically insist on having very few packages in the global environment, and always working with a Project.toml file, PkgTemplates is primarily used without an existing project.
+While we typically insist on having very few packages in the global environment, and always working with a Project.toml file, PkgTemplates needs to be used in the global environment as it will create those files.

 While the Revise.jl package is optional, it is strongly encouraged since it automatically compiling functions in your package as they are changed.
 See below for more.

-To create a project, first choose the parent directory where you wish to create the project
+To create a project, first choose the parent directory where you wish to create the project, and navigate to this parent directory in a terminal.

 • Then run